 Finance.
 Before you start looking, meet a finance expert and get yourself financially pre-qualified and structured for this exercise.
 Not only will this save you money but it also allows you to move quickly when you identify that great buy in the market, rather than having to wait and get finance approved.
-Real estate agents will also work with you more effectively if they know you’re ready to go when the right investment comes.
+Realestate agents will also work with you more effetely if they know you’re ready to go when the right home comes.

 Define your purpose.
-Whilst your buying to make money and set-up your life or your families future, define your purpose.
-Historically property goes up, capital cities across Australia and especially Victoria are seeing an under supply and demand for homes like never before.
+Whilst you are always buying to make money and set-up your life or your families future, define your purpose.
+Historically property goes up, capital cities across Australia and especially Victoria are seeing an under supply and an over demand for homes.
 This can offer both an opportunity to structure your investment to reduce your tax rate or increase it, both of which you need to be positioned and educated on, before you buy and after you sell.

 Buy for growth.
 Some people get excited when one investment yields (Rent return) a 5 per cent return instead of others that offer a 4 percent yield.
 In my experience, it’s super capital growth the makes you rich in realestate and that is rarely the same properties that offer the same yields.
 While the rental return is relevant in so far as it has to repay your loans, your real payday will come when you find a property that rises in value at 9 per cent a year rather than 7 per cent a year.
 Over 10 years, that can give you a huge wind fall.

 Buy property you can drive past, ideally in a major city.
 Avoid buying an investment property in an area you don’t know.
 Buying apartments off-the-plan in an unfamiliar area form a sexy marketing brochures is a recipe for potential disaster.